rcarroll-cste/Project-Ascend/Game Design Document.md

 **Outcomes:**

 1.  **Kill Point (Failure):**
-    *   *Condition:* Failed to sign Charter OR Missed Key Stakeholder (High Power/High Interest).
+    *   *Condition:* Failed to synthesize Charter correctly (Wrong inputs) OR Missed Key Stakeholder.
     *   *Result:* "Project Cancelled.
 You ordered equipment without authority and ignored the VP of Sales.
 Please report to HR."

 2.  **Conditional Pass (C Grade):**
-    *   *Condition:* Charter signed, but Strategic Alignment ignored or External Stakeholder missed.
+    *   *Condition:* Charter signed, but Strategic Alignment confused in Phase 2.
-    *   *Result:* "I'll approve this, but you missed a regulatory requirement.
-We are now at risk of fines.
-Fix the Register immediately."
+    *   *Result:* "I'll approve this, but you confused our strategy with our financials.
+Be more careful in Planning."

 3.  **Green Light (Success):**
-    *   *Condition:* All documents correct, Strategic Alignment verified, Regulatory Officer identified.
+    *   *Condition:* All documents correctly synthesized, Agreement utilized, Regulatory Officer identified.
     *   *Result:* "Excellent work.
-You caught the misalignment with the Benefits Plan and identified the Regulator early.
+The Charter is solid, and you caught the regulatory requirement in the MSA.
 You are formally authorized to proceed to the Planning Phase."
     *   *Reward:* "Initiating Process Group" Achievement Badge.

 ---